K021/portfolio/xenmark-en-pub.md

 ### 3. functions that inspect line property

-The following functions inspect the given string, and returns its content string.
+The following functions inspect the given string, and returns the string of its content.

 ```python
 def is_header_1(string):